88-degrees/Book-of-Changes/e4b8b4lin.md

 Line 5 is the position of the ruler.
 It is weak, but being central, and having for its correlate the strong and central 2, we have in it a symbol of authority distrustful of itself, and employing fit agents; -- characteristic of the wise ruler.

-Line 6 is the last of the trigram **Kün ☷**, the height therefore of docility.
+Line 6 is the last of the trigram **Kūn ☷**, the height therefore of docility.
 Line 2 is not its correlate, but it belongs to the `Yīn` to seek for the `Yáng`; and it is so emphatically in this case.
 Hence the characteristic and issue as assigned.

 # [临](./e4b8b4lin_cn.md)